 One of the reasons businesses use credit cards is for the rewards.
-Many card issuers offer various rewards for spending, like air miles, cashback, or reward points that can be redeemed, and if used correctly these cards can effectively subsidise your spending, because you get money back for money spent.Get working capital
+Many card issuers offer various rewards for spending, like air miles, cashback, or reward points that can be redeemed, and if used correctly these cards can effectively subsidise your spending, because you get money back for money spent.Get a business credit card

 One of the reasons businesses use credit cards is for the rewards.
 Many card issuers offer various rewards for spending, like air miles, cashback, or reward points that can be redeemed, and if used correctly these cards can effectively subsidise your spending, because you get money back for money spent.